Brunswick - North

 Population growth drivers in Brunswick - North are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Brunswick - North's population was around 15,246 as of November 2025.
-This reflected an increase of 2,356 people since the 2021 Census, which reported a population of 12,890 people.
-The change was inferred from the estimated resident population of 14,595 in June 2024 and an additional 781 validated new addresses since the Census date.
-This equated to a density ratio of 6,326 persons per square kilometer, placing Brunswick - North in the top 10% of national locations assessed by AreaSearch.
-The area's population growth of 18.3% since the 2021 census exceeded both the national average (8.9%) and state averages, marking it as a growth leader.
-Overseas migration contributed approximately 83.8% of overall population gains during recent periods.
+Brunswick - North's population was around 14,643 as of February 2026.
+This reflected an increase of 1,753 people (13.6%) since the 2021 Census, which recorded a population of 12,890.
+The change was inferred from ABS's estimated resident population of 14,595 in June 2024 and additional validated new addresses since the Census date.
+This resulted in a density ratio of 6,075 persons per square kilometer, placing Brunswick - North among the top 10% of national locations assessed by AreaSearch.
+Its growth rate exceeded both national (9.9%) and state averages since the 2021 census.
+Overseas migration contributed approximately 83.8% of overall population gains during recent periods, with all drivers being positive factors.

 Frequently Asked Questions - Population